emmanuel-p/proposals/designs/2019-04-04-starlark-dependencies-pruning.md

 Bazel provides such a mechanism, but it is only implemented in the native rules (at least C++).

-The goal is to expose a similar mechanism to Skylark.
+The goal is to expose a similar mechanism to starlark.

 # Proposal